RohitM-IN/SeleniumManager/README.md

 Selenium Grid Manager is a C# library for managing multiple Selenium WebDriver instances in parallel using Selenium Grid.

+> Note: As a solo developer I only got time on weekends as i do have a job so you can only expect any updates on this project on weekends.

 ## Table of Contents

 - [Overview](#overview)